RobertoColangelo/Data-Science/README.md

 ANIME CSV PROJECT

-Collecting data from and API and creating an Anime CSV by Roberto Colangelo - Davide Rosatelli - Lisa Aita - Marco Cretí
+Collecting data from and API and creating an Anime CSV

+By Roberto Colangelo - Davide Rosatelli - Lisa Aita - Marco Cretí